 Significantly, this fear is particularly pronounced in Germany.
 It does not play an action-guiding role in Poland, the Baltic and Scandinavian states, which are on the front line with Russia.
 In Germany, the lesson from the lost Second World War is: never again war, certainly not with Russia.
 Our neighbours have learned a different lesson from this catastrophe: Never again appeasement.
 They know better which Russia we are dealing with and what is at stake in Ukraine.
 And they are better realpolitikers when they insist that Russia must be stopped in Ukraine to prevent even greater disaster.

 The West has many times greater economic reserves and military potential than the Putin regime.
 What is lacking is the political will to put a stop to Russian neo-imperialism.
 The Bundestag has voted overwhelmingly in favour of supplying heavy weapons to Ukraine, without restrictions.
 The German government should follow this decision.
 Otherwise, we will once again have to answer the question why we did not do more to stop a war of extermination.

-* English translation of an essay published by SPIEGEL Online July 13th
+* This the English translation of an essay published by SPIEGEL.de on 13 July 2022

 Did you like thike this article?
 If yes, you can support the independent editorial work and journalism of LibMod via a simple donation tool.